 The “abundance of resources” available here lends itself to excellent support for public interest law, including a formidable public interest advising group, who “do a lot to build the community.”
 “Though there’s a lot of pressure to take a firm job, the counselors at [the public interest office] do a heck of a job fighting back.
 They’ll chase you down in the hall and tell you it’s time to start applying for fellowships, clerkships, and jobs,” says a student.
 “When employers start cutting their recruiting classes, the last place they cut is HLS,” says another.
-Everyone agrees that the economy has taken its toll, though—the ice skating rink closed—and “While the Harvard name will open doors, students still have to put in work and make sure that they are putting their best foot forward.”
+Everyone agrees that the economy has taken its toll, though—the ice skating rink closed—still have to put in work and make sure that they are putting their best foot forward.”

 The administration is “very flexible and willing to work with students as circumstances arise,” and the school “really strives to please students, even in tough economic times.”
 In 2012, a new academic building opened with the Caspersen Student Center and new classroom space that “are nicely equipped,” research facilities “could not be better,” and the library—the largest law library in the world, by the way—is “huge and lovely, with a staggering quantity of books.”
 In other words, don’t come to this corner of Boston if you’re looking for the entire package of “sunshine, butterflies and architectural triumphs”—”There are reasons to come here; aesthetic bliss is not one of them.”